Associate Professor Alistair Poore

 Current research students

 Ruby Garthwin (PhD).
-Large scale patterns in herbivore impacts on seagrasses (co-supervised by Dr Adriana Vergés)
+Large scale patterns in herbivore impacts on seagrasses (co-supervised by Assoc.
+Prof. Adriana Vergés)

 Janine Ledet (PhD).
 Adaptation of marine invertebrates to a changing ocean.
 Twitter

 Talia Stelling-Wood (PhD).
 Identifying habit traits to predict marine biodiversity.

 Isobel Della Marta (Honours).
 Contrasting strength of fish predation in areas with different protection status in the Sydney region (co-supervised by Dr Adriana Vergés)

 Keryn Bain (PhD).
 Diet mixing in marine herbivores.
 Now at National Centre for Vocational Educational Research.

 Jennifer Clark (PhD, UTS).
 Thermal tolerance of an intertidal macroalga (co-supervised by Assoc.
 Prof. Martina Doblin).
 Now at the University of British Columbia.

 Dr Suzy Evans (PhD) – Using genetic diversity to predict the resilience and rehabilitation success of threatened seagrass meadows. (co-supervised by Dr Adriana Vergés).
 Now at the University of New South Wales.

 Dr Ceiwen Pease (PhD) – The tolerance of marine herbivores to contamination in their diets (co-supervised by Prof. Emma Johnston).
 Now at the Department of the Environment, Northern Territory.